Volkan Gurses

 I am a PhD candidate in Electrical Engineering and Physics at Caltech.
 My goal is to build technologies that operate at the fundamental physical limits.

-Research: My research focuses on studying the fundamental physical limits of technologies (e.g. Landauer, Bekenstein, Holevo limits) and developing technologies that operate at these limits.
-To that end, I invented various technologies that push current devices to these limits by leveraging concepts from fundamental physics.
-One example is quantum phased arrays that demonstrated the first free-space sensor and transceiver that can operate at the Heisenberg limit (overcoming the standard quantum limit) and the first free-space interface for quantum information.
-I also invented quantum coherent transceivers that can operate at the Holevo limit (overcoming the Shannon limit) and put together a roadmap to couple these transceivers with efficient processors to push computing to the Landauer limit.
+Research: My research focuses on studying the fundamental physical limits of technologies (e.g. the Landauer, Holevo, and Heisenberg limits) and developing technologies that operate at these limits.
+To that end, I developed several technologies that push current devices toward these limits by leveraging concepts from fundamental physics.
+One example is quantum phased arrays, the first free-space sensors and transceivers that overcome the standard quantum limit to approach the Heisenberg limit, and the first free-space interface for quantum information.
+Another is quantum coherent transceivers that surpass the Shannon limit to approach the Holevo limit, together with a roadmap to couple these transceivers with efficient processors to push computing toward the Landauer limit.

 Previously: I received my Master of Science degree in Electrical Engineering from Caltech and Bachelor of Science degree in Electrical Engineering from Georgia Tech.
 I was an awardee of the Caltech Entrepreneurship Prize, Broadcom Innovation Fund, Carver Mead New Adventures Fund, R. David Middlebrook Fellowship, Tau Beta Pi Fellowship, IEEE MTT-S Undergraduate/Pre-Graduate Scholarship, European Union Contest for Young Scientists CERN Special Donated Prize and First Prize in Physics in the Turkish National Secondary School Research Contest.